Top 10 Tips to Building a Successful STEM Grant Proposal

 9. Know Your Audience

 When you’re drafting your grant request, one of the most important things you can do is to understand who will be receiving your proposal.
 You need to fully research the organization.
 From formatting to guideline requests, follow their directions to the letter.
-This may seem like a waste of time, but you need to understand that it is someone’s job to review hundreds, possibly thousands, of proposals, so make it as uncomplicated as possible by providing your information in the format they can process the easiest.
+This may seem like a waste of time, but it is someone’s job to review hundreds, possibly thousands, of proposals.
+Make reading yours as easy as possible by providing information in the format they can process quickly.

-By following the grant guidelines, by completely answering questions and by offering concise and accurate answers, you are showing a high level of professionalism and respect to the person reviewing your grant.
-In order to help yourself, you need to help your reviewer by making their job easier.
-Inside of their strict parameters, be unique, be creative and be compelling.
-Utilize statistics, graphs, charts and pictures to fully illustrate an idea.
+By following the grant guidelines, completely answering questions and offering concise, accurate answers, you are showing a high level of professionalism and respect to the person reviewing your grant.
+In order to help yourself, help your reviewer by making their job easier.
+Inside of their strict parameters, be unique, creative and compelling.
+Use statistics, graphs, charts and pictures to fully illustrate an idea.
 Your reviewer may not know where your city is, so show them on a map.
 Within their guidelines, do what you can to make your proposal memorable, all without flooding them with flowery language and abstract concepts.
-Be smart, be clear, be concise and most importantly, be courteous to the organization by adhering to their guidelines and by respecting their time.
+Be smart, clear, concise and most importantly, be courteous to the organization by adhering to their guidelines and by respecting their time.

 10. Make A Strong Case